 Peeled tomato: it is a whole tomato without skin, immersed in a thicker juice (sauce).
 Compared to Tomato Pulp it has the disadvantage of not being ready to use (because it must be crushed), of having more water inside (lower yield) and more seeds inside.

 Tomato purée: it is a semi concentrate product, so in this case the tomato is cooked for longer than fresh products (that are only seared), losing a bit of the natural freshness and taste that characterise Tomato Pulp or peeled tomato.

 The concentrates: in this case tomatoes are "cooked" for hours, leading to a very thick product that loses all the tomato natural water and therefore also the taste and freshness of the fruit.

 The difference between Tomato Pulp and Fine Pulp is basically the size of tomato pieces that form the product.
-Tomato Pulp has got pieces of 10mm diameter and therefore these are more visible and perceptible in the mouth.
+It has got pieces of 10mm diameter and therefore these are more visible and perceptible in the mouth.
 Tomato Fine Pulp has got pieces of 6mm diameter and therefore it is a smoother product, less rustic.
 Usually Tomato Pulp is more appreciated in cooking for the preparation of sauces for pasta, lasagne and bruschetta, in which tomato pieces are an added value, while Fine Pulp is mostly used to make pizza, because it is easier to put on dough.